 How to Power Wash Your House

 Your home's exterior is exposed to sun, wind, pollutants, dirt, and even bugs and animals.
 These elements take their toll: Over time, you'll notice that your siding, deck, or driveway has become discolored or damaged.
 Luckily, there's a solution.
 Power washing your house is an easy way to boost its curb appeal, prime surfaces for painting, prevent damage, and bring the façade back to its original glory.
-To help you do just that, we asked Lowes Project Expert Hunter Macfarlane to share exactly how to power wash your house.
+To help you do just that, we asked Lowes Project Expert Hunter Macfarlane and Brian Manke, the product manager at Stihl, to share exactly how to power wash your house.

 Purchase your tools.

 You may think that you need to hire a professional to power wash your house—and depending on the size of the job, you might want to do so—but Macfarlane assures us that this is a task most homeowners can tackle.
-To get started, here's what you'll need: a pressure washer, a hose, some form of eye protection, detergent, and drop cloths.
-Whether you decide to purchase or rent the necessary equipment (that's an option, too!), carefully read the documentation that comes with your machinery to ensure it's the right power washer for your home.
+To get started, here's what you'll need: a pressure washer, a hose, detergent, and drop cloths.
+Protective gear is critical, too, says Manke, who advises wearing nonslip work boots and safety goggles (debris can ricochet); if your machine is gas-powered, pop in earplugs to muffle the noise.
+Whether you decide to purchase or rent the necessary equipment (that's an option, too!), carefully read the documentation that comes with your machinery.
 "Take the time to learn how to set up your machine and how to select the correct spray pattern," Macfarlane says.
 "Settings often vary by detergent application or high-pressure cleaning."